alpacahq/user-docs/content/api-documentation/api-v2/account-activities.md

 The account activities API provides access to a historical record of transaction activities that have impacted your account.
 Trade execution activities and non-trade activities, such as dividend payments, are both reported through this endpoint.
 See the bottom of this page for a full list of the types of activities that may be reported.

+### Paging of Results
+Pagination is handled using the `page_token` and `page_size` parameters. `page_token` represents the ID of the end of your current page of results.
+If specified with a direction of `desc`, for example, the results will end before the activity with the specified ID.
+If specified with a direction of `asc`, results will begin with the activity immediately after the one specified. `page_size` is the maximum number of entries to return in the response.
+If `date` is not specified, the default and maximum value is 100.
+If `date` is specified, the default behavior is to return all results, and there is no maximum page size.

 {{< rest-endpoint resource="account-activities" method="GET" path="/v2/account/activities/{activity_type}" >}}

 {{< rest-endpoint resource="account-activities" method="GET" path="/v2/account/activities" >}}